dmgerman/multiboard/readme.md

    can also be used horizontally (e.g. under a desk, see Underware below).

 2. Accessories to attach to the wall.
-  - Shelves,
+  - Shelves
-  - Hooks,
+  - Hooks
+  - Storage containers (standalone or attachable)
-  - etc.
+  - Other modular components

 3. Storage containers
   - these can be used stand alone or can be attach to the panels

+These components allow for endless customization and scalability, making Multiboard suitable for a wide range of applications.

+## What is the license of multiboard?

+You can find the multiboard license here: https://docs.google.com/document/d/1C0-Iyxydqk_d2I3o_5ualJ9Ywt9gwVdl9eukvC8JeKA/edit?tab=t.0

+According to the Multiboard creators (see https://www.multiboard.io/license) you are given the rights to:

+- use 3d-designs for personal use (non-commercial)

+- Remix non-trivial designs as long as:
+  - they are not trivial
+  - they are distributed under the Multiboard license (original license)
+  - give appropriate credit including linking to their website and license
+  - you implicitly give a full license to the Multiboard creators

+If you want to sell Multiboard products (and any derivatives) you must seek a commercial license

+In summary: Multiboard is licensed for personal, non-commercial use.
+For commercial use or selling derivatives, you must obtain a commercial license.

+## Is multiboard free?

+Yes, for most use cases, downloading and 3D-printing Multiboard components is free.
+However, you can support the project by subscribing to their [Memberships](https://www.multiboard.io/support).

+Memberships are optional and not required for general use.

 ## What makes multiboard panels special?

 A multiboard board is composed of a grid of tiles.
 Each tile is 25mm in size.
 See https://thangs.com/designer/Multiboard/3d-model/6x6%2520Multiboard%2520Core%2520Tile-974378

-Each tile is threaded.
-In between 4 tiles there is a diamond with a threaded hole in the middle.

 ![Panel](./tiles-small.png)

-Attachments can connect to Multiboard in four different ways:
+Its main features are:

+- **Threaded Design**: Each tile is threaded, enabling the use of threaded connectors such as [Multiconnect](https://makerworld.com/en/collections/3718428-multiconnect-base-models) or bolts.
+- **Diamond Connectors**: Between every four tiles, there is a diamond-shaped area with a threaded hole in the center.
+This allows for additional connection options, such as pass-through connectors or bolts.
+- **Symmetry**: Tiles are symmetrical on both sides, making them easy to use and assemble in any orientation.
+- **Stackable Printing**: Multiple tiles can be printed on top of each other to save time during manufacturing.

+## How can I attach accessories to the Multiboard?

+You can connect accessories to the board using one of the following methods:

-- using the tiles:
+- using the **tiles**:
-  - push connectors (they rely on pressure and friction to stay in place)
+  - **push connectors** (rely on pressure and friction to stay in place)
-  - threaded connectors (such as Multiconnect, see below) that take advantage of the threads
+  - **threaded connectors** (such as Multiconnect, see below) that take advantage of the threads

 - using the diamonds:
-  - pass through connectors (similar to those found in pegboards)
+  - **pass through connectors** (similar to those found in pegboards)
-  - threaded connectors, such as bolts.
+  - **threaded connectors**, such as bolts.

 ## How do I attach the panels to the substrate (wall or desk)?